DanielCollin96/hss_prediction/README.md

 This code is a supplement to the following publication:

-Collin, Daniel; Shprits, Yuri; Hofmeister, Stefan J.; Bianco, Stefano; Gallego, Guillermo (2024):
-High-Speed Solar Wind Stream Prediction from Solar Images Using a Distribution Transformation.
-(In review)
+Collin, D., Shprits, Y., Hofmeister, S. J., Bianco, S., & Gallego, G. (2025).
+Forecasting high-speed solar wind streams from solar images.
+Space Weather, 23, e2024SW004125. https://doi.org/10.1029/2024SW004125

 It can be used to reproduce the results presented in the paper, or to reuse or further develop the methodology for other purposes.
 It is published under MIT license.
 Copyright (c) Daniel Collin (2024).
-In case of questions or bugs, please contact the author Daniel Collin at collin@gfz-potsdam.de.
+In case of questions or bugs, please contact the author Daniel Collin at collin@gfz.de.

 The data, needed to reproduce the results, can be obtained from the following data publication: